- The Option Premium

 A Quick Reality Check

-Before labeling any PMCC "excellent income," verify these points:
+Before labeling any PMCC position "excellent income," run through these five questions honestly.

 If any answer is no, recalibrate your expectations accordingly.